There are three steps are involved in becoming a volunteer at Sanctuary:

 Next, they should look at the different Sanctuary teams, to see which area(s) are of interest.

-All applicants must attend one of our regular training events.
-Those who want to become shelter coordinators will need to attend a further course specifically for this role.
-See here for the next available courses.
+All applicants must attend one of our general volunteer training events.
+Those who want to become a shelter coordinator or be a part of the kitchen staff will need to attend a further course specifically for their role.

 The general volunteer session covers: